Peter Wingrove Peter Wingrove @SmartAsDaddy

 TRANSFORM

-A major UK study testing PSA combined with MRI as the basis for national screening.
-If it works, it could change everything.
+A major UK trial testing PSA + MRI as the basis for national screening.
 Results expected over the coming years.

 TRANSFORM Trial / NHS England

-What my doctors say I may have.
-I’m spending every day of it fighting for screening.
-If I’d been found at stage 1, I wouldn’t be racing against the clock.
+The time my doctors say I may have.
+I’m using every day of it to challenge the status quo — because if I’d been found at stage 1, I wouldn’t be racing against the clock.

 Peter Wingrove, diagnosed 2025